nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/javaFxTutorialPart4.md

 The FXML snippet define a TextField similar to the one that we programmatically defined previous in Tutorial 2.
 Notice how concise FXML is compared to the plain Java version.

-Let's return to Duke and convert it to use FXML instead.
+Let's return to duke.Duke and convert it to use FXML instead.

 # Rebuilding the Scene using FXML